featherbear/UNSW-COMP2121/blog/content/post/assignment/report.md

 Each button function currently handles code in its own ISR, which may cause performance issues for a program that has time-critical operations to complete.
 For a microwave oven, not so much - but this idea can be incorporated.

 As this implementation is event-driven (using interrupts as function triggers), the functionality of each button (depending on current state) could be passed into the main loop, which currently idles.
 The main loop could then be rewritten to handle button functionality.

-## Turntable Position

-The position of the Turntable does not persist between microwave uses

 ## Magnetron intensity